Engee documentation

 Input

-scalar | vector | matrix
+scalar | vector | the matrix

-Input signal as a scalar or vector.
+The input signal is in the form of a scalar or vector.

 The number of input ports of the block is set by the parameter Number of input ports.